Calgary's menorah lighting ceremony takes place without mayor

 Members of the Jewish community in Calgary gathered in the atrium of city hall on Thursday night for the first day of Hanukkah without the city’s leader in attendance.

-"This is not a demonstration," Rabbi Menachem Matusof of the Chabad Lubavitch of Alberta said at the ceremony, which saw the lighting of the first candle on the menorah.
+"This is not a demonstration," Rabbi Menachem Matusof of the Chabad Lubavitch of Alberta said at the ceremony, during which the first candle on the menorah was lit.

 "This is not violent.
 This is not darkness.
 This is light.
 It's a peaceful celebration."